 What to expect and how you'll make an impact

-As a Childcare volunteer you’ll be based in various childcare centers around Luang Prabang.
+As a Childcare volunteer you’ll be based in various childcare centres around Luang Prabang.
 All placements have fixed weekly activities, focusing mainly on education, such as English language classes.
 Topics such as morality, hygiene and Laotian traditions are also discussed.
 While some basic resources are available, you’re encouraged to use your initiative to develop activities and bring resources to assist you.
-Many centers also support creative activities like painting, drawing, origami or dancing, and some organize visits to the river or local villages.
+Many centres also support creative activities like painting, drawing, origami or dancing, and some organise visits to the river or local villages.

 Volunteer duties will vary depending on your placement but generally include:

 Why do Childcare volunteering in Luang Prabang with IVHQ?

 When you volunteer with children in Laos you’ll be adding value to the local community, while also developing personally and professionally by:

 - Improving access to care and education for children